CodeSolid/CodeSolid.com/src/worlds-oldest-math-major.md

   - "math"
 ---

-# On Being The World's Oldest Math Major
+# The World's Oldest Math Major

-Before I begin to tell you why I fancy myself the world's oldest math major, a couple of disclaimers are in order
+Before I begin to tell you why I fancy myself the world's oldest math major, a couple of disclaimers are in order.

 First, although I have undergraduate and graduate degrees in non-Math subjects, I'm technically a visiting student at the local community college.
-So, if you object to someone non-matriculated declaring a major, you may feel I haven't lived up to your expectations.
+So, if you don't like the idea of some non-matriculated old guy declaring a major, you may feel I haven't lived up to your expectations.

 The second disclaimer here is that I haven't gone out and scoured the world's universities to see if some old codger, older and codgerlier than me, is working toward a math degree.
 So it's not like I can give you a proof -- and certainly not a mathematical one -- that I'm the world's oldest math major.